-Principal of the Series 2017 A Bonds is payable upon surrender of the Series 2017 A Bonds at the corporate trust office of the Paying Agent.
-Interest on the Series 2017 A Bonds will be paid by check or draft mailed by the Paying Agent to the registered holders at their addresses as they appear in the registry books of the Trustee as of the regular record date, which shall be the fifteenth (15th) day (whether or not a Business Day) of the calendar month next preceding an Interest Payment Date.
-Any interest not paid on an Interest Payment Date shall be paid to the persons in whose names Series 2017 A Bonds are registered as of a special record date established by notice mailed by or on behalf of the Authority not less than ten days prior to such date to the persons in whose names Series 2017 A Bonds are registered at the close of business on the fifth day prior to such mailing.
+Principal of the Series 2017 E and F Bonds is payable upon surrender of the Series 2017 E and F Bonds at the corporate trust office of the Paying Agent.
+Interest on the Series 2017 E and F Bonds will be paid by check or draft mailed by the Paying Agent to the registered holders at their addresses as they appear in the registry books of the Trustee as of the regular record date, which shall be the fifteenth (15th) day (whether or not a Business Day) of the calendar month next preceding an Interest Payment Date.
+Any interest not paid on an Interest Payment Date shall be paid to the persons in whose names Series 2017 E and F Bonds are registered as of a special record date established by notice mailed by or on behalf of the Authority not less than ten days prior to such date to the persons in whose names Series 2017 E and F Bonds are registered at the close of business on the fifth day prior to such mailing.

-The Series 2017 A Bonds are transferable in accordance with the provisions of the Resolution.
+The Series 2017 E and F Bonds are transferable in accordance with the provisions of the Resolution.
 The Trustee may charge an amount sufficient to reimburse it for any tax, fee or other governmental charge required to be paid in connection with any such transfer, registration, conversion or exchange.

-The Resolution and all provisions thereof are incorporated by reference in the text of the Series 2017 A Bonds, and the Series 2017 A Bonds provide that each registered owner, beneficial owner, DTC Participant or Indirect Participant (as such terms are hereinafter defined) in DTC, by acceptance of a Series 2017 A Bond (including receipt of a book-entry credit evidencing an interest therein) assents to all of such provisions as an explicit and material portion of the consideration running to the Authority to induce it to issue such Series 2017 A Bond.
+The Resolution and all provisions thereof are incorporated by reference in the text of the Series 2017 E and F Bonds, and the Series 2017 E and F Bonds provide that each registered owner, beneficial owner, DTC Participant or Indirect Participant (as such terms are hereinafter defined) in DTC, by acceptance of a Series 2017 E Bond and/or a Series 2017 F Bond (including receipt of a book-entry credit evidencing an interest therein) assents to all of such provisions as an explicit and material portion of the consideration running to the Authority to induce it to issue such Series 2017 E Bond and/or Series 2017 F Bond.